Brotherhood of Man: Eurovision victory

 In early 1976, Hiller was keen for Brotherhood of Man to make an impact in the UK and decided to put "Save Your Kisses for Me" forward to the A Song for Europe competition.
 This year saw a change to the contest in that, since 1964, one specific artist had performed all the songs (e.g. Cliff Richard, Olivia Newton-John, Lulu, etc.), but 1976 saw the return to the format in which any artist was eligible to enter.
 "Save Your Kisses for Me" made it to the final twelve songs and on 25 February, Brotherhood of Man took the title, beating the second placed act, Co-Co by two points.
 Now signed to Pye Records, "Save Your Kisses for Me" was released as a single in March and hit the No.1 spot two weeks before the Contest final.
 On 3 April, the 1976 Eurovision Song Contest was staged in the Netherlands and Brotherhood of Man performed the song, dressed in red, white and black with simple choreography devised by Guy Lutman.
 "Save Your Kisses for Me" took the title with an overwhelming victory.
 As manager Hiller stated; "..."Kiss Me Kiss Your Baby" was a hit all over Europe in '75.
-I firmly believe it opened the door for us a year later and helped us do well because they knew us – every weekend we'd travel to do TV spots in France, Belgium, Germany and Switzerland".The song became a major hit around the world and reached No.1 in many countries and returned the group to the US Charts.
-The song eventually sold six million copies worldwide and is still the highest selling Eurovision winner ever.
+I firmly believe it opened the door for us a year later and helped us do well because they knew us – every weekend we'd travel to do TV spots in France, Belgium, Germany and Switzerland".

+The song became a major hit around the world and reached No.1 in many countries and returned the group to the US Charts.
+The song eventually sold six million copies worldwide and is still the highest selling Eurovision winning single ever.
 In the UK, it stayed at No.1 for six weeks and earned them a platinum disc.
 It ended up the top selling single of the year and is still one of the few UK singles to sell a million.